-Tax assessment and tax objection procedures as well as complaint proceedings to the cantonal recourse commission are non-public procedures.
-Cantonal legislation governs the publicity of complaint procedures to a second cantonal instance (see question 38).
+Tax assessment and tax objection procedures are non-public procedures.
+Cantonal legislation governs the publicity of complaint procedures to the cantonal judicial instances.
 Oral hearings in complaint procedures on the level of the Federal Supreme Court are public unless the specific interests of the taxpayer would be offended.

-Trial proceedings in criminal matters (eg, in the context of alleged tax fraud) are governed by the federal criminal procedure legislation (DBG 188 II) and are generally public.
+Trial proceedings in criminal matters (eg, in the context of alleged tax fraud) are governed by the federal criminal procedure legislation and are generally public.